prodasl/zkSNARK-playground/examples/multiplier2/README.md

 Tornado Cash feasible to implement and use on the Etheruem blockchain.

 > **Note**<br>
-Try changing something small in proof.json file so that the proof doesn't verify.
+Try changing something small in `proof.json` or `public.json` file so that the proof doesn't verify.